Manfi21/rpi-BabyCam/README.md

 - Visit [BabyCam Google Drive](https://drive.google.com/drive/folders/15eSAh2_Q_ZZ81lj0tSRdt0VHG018Qh6l?usp=drive_link) to find the latest .apk
 - Install the .apk
 - Swipe from left to right to open the side menu an click `Settings`
-- Enter the Local and if setup Remote URL (WebRTC recommended or HLS)
+- Enter the Local and if setup Remote URL (WebRTC recommended for low latency)
 - click `Save`
 - Swipe from left to right an select the right URL type

 # 3D printed Housing

-Customized parts can be found [here](3D_files)\
+Customized parts can be found [here](3D_files).\
-Gopro style mounting extension can be found on [Thingiverse](https://www.thingiverse.com/thing:2584426)
+Gopro style mounting extension can be found on [Thingiverse](https://www.thingiverse.com/thing:2584426).